-I figured I’d head to the maze, have some delicious, delicious pancakes and then drive on from there, fed and rested.
+I figured I’d head to the maze, grab some grub and then drive on from there, fed and rested.
 Yet when I got there (at 9.30 in the morning) the cafe was still half an hour away from opening.

 I could sit around in the cold of the early morning waiting for it to do so… or I could re-enter the maze.

 “Urgh, fine,” I said and paid the $25 entry fee, after having a lengthy chat with the lady in the gift store.
 Tasmanians are some of the friendliest people you’ll ever meet, in case you were wondering.

 And I’m so glad I did go in.
 Being there that early on a Friday morning meant I had the entire maze to myself for an hour – yep that’s right, no screaming children to be heard or seen anywhere.

 This meant I could wander around to my heart’s content, snapping photos and as it turned out, fitting in a spot of bird-watching.
 I sighted my first two Green Rosellas, which are endemic to Tasmania.
 There are six species of rosella and I have now seen half of them in the wild, hooray!